minghuilab/BindPPI/README.md

 ## About
 <font size=4>

-BindPPI calculates the binding affinities for the protein-protein complexes to evaluate the binding strength quantitatively.It can be used for protein therapeutics discovery, de novo interface design, and computational mutagenesis.BindPPI provides four models for prediction, namely RF_{13}, MLP_{5120}, MLP_{5120///512, 13//416}, and AvgEns.
-For RF_{13}, MLP_{5120///512, 13//416}, and AvgEns, the input requires the 3D structure of the protein-protein complex, while MLP_{5120} only needs the sequence of the complex for computation.
+BindPPI calculates the binding affinities for the protein-protein complexes to evaluate the binding strength quantitatively.It can be used for protein therapeutics discovery, de novo interface design, and computational mutagenesis.BindPPI provides three models for prediction, namely RF_{13}, MLP_{5120} and AvgEns.
+For RF_{13} and AvgEns, the input requires the 3D structure of the protein-protein complex, while MLP_{5120} only needs the sequence of the complex for computation.

 </font>